AMDEPYC/kubernetes-power-manager/README.md

 ## Introduction

-Utilizing a container orchestration engine like Kubernetes, CPU resources are allocated from a pool of platforms entirely based on availability, without taking into account specific features like Intel Speed Select Technology (SST).
+Utilizing a container orchestration engine like Kubernetes, CPU resources are allocated from a pool of platforms entirely based on availability, without taking into account specific features of modern processors.

 The Kubernetes Power Manager is a Kubernetes Operator that has been developed to provide cluster users with a mechanism to dynamically request adjustment of worker node power management settings applied to cores allocated to the Pods.
 The